CNC Grinding Services

 What Is A Surface Grinder Composed Of?

 The surface grinder is composed of an abrasive wheel, a work holding device known as a chuck, and a reciprocating or rotary table.
-The chuck holds the material in place while it is being worked on.
+A chuck holds the material in place while it is being worked on.
 It can do this one of two ways: ferromagnetic pieces are held in place by a magnetic chuck, while non-ferromagnetic and nonmetallic pieces are held in place by vacuum or mechanical means.
 A machine vise (made from ferromagnetic steel or cast iron) placed on the magnetic chuck can be used to hold non-ferromagnetic workpieces if only a magnetic chuck is available.

 What Are The Best Materials For Surface Grinding?